NeoCloud/NeoNetwork/README.md

 ## Routing Protocols

-Any protocol supported by Quagga or FRRouting, recommended to use BGP.
+Any protocol supported by Bird, Quagga or FRRouting, BGP recommended.

 ## IP Addresses